-We also face increased broadband competition from cable operators.
+We also face increasing fixed broadband competition from cable operators.
 Cable operators have been using low-priced internet access packages to attract new customers in specific areas and buildings in Taiwan.
 They have also been upgrading their networks to DOCSIS 3.0 in order to provide higher speed internet access.
 DOCSIS refers to Data Over Cable Service Interface Specification, which is an international telecommunications standard that permits the addition of high-speed data transfer to an existing cable TV system.
-To counter these developments, we keep migrating more of our ADSL customers to FTTx services and to provide even higher speed fiber to the home, or FTTH access.
-The government has mandated the digitization of cable television networks by 2014.
-In addition, the NCC relaxed the zoning restrictions on service areas for cable operators on July 27, 2012, while cable operators remain subject to the restriction that the market share of any single cable operator cannot exceed 33%.
+The government has mandated the 100% digitization of cable television networks by January 1, 2017, which would increase the availability of high-speed internet services from cable operators.
+In addition, as the mobile data access speeds have increased with newer technologies, such as 4G LTE, some customers have replaced fixed broadband services with high speed mobile broadband services.
+To counter these developments, we are migrating more of our ADSL customers to FTTx services and offering even higher speed fiber to the home, or FTTH access.
+Furthermore, the NCC relaxed the zoning restrictions on service areas for cable operators on July 27, 2012, while cable operators remain subject to the restriction that the market share of any single cable operator cannot exceed 33%.
 This change will allow cable operators to provide digital cable services throughout Taiwan, including high definition cable TV with more channels as well as high speed cable modem services.
 As of now, it is still uncertain whether we will be deemed a cable operator and subject to the 33% market share restriction.
-As a result, we could face increased competition for our broadband access services and multimedia on demand, or MOD, IPTV services.
+As a result, we could face increased competition for our broadband access services and MOD IPTV services.
 If we are unable to compete successfully with the cable operators for broadband access services and MOD businesses, our results of operations could be impacted.

 Many of our competitors are in alliances with leading international telecommunications service providers and have access to financial and other resources or technologies that may not be available to us.
 Moreover, if the government continues to liberalize the telecommunications market, such as through the issuance of new licenses or establishment of additional networks, our market position and competitiveness could be materially and adversely affected.
-We cannot guarantee that our measures to address competition will be effective, and therefore our business, financial condition and results of operations may be adversely affected by our competition.
+We cannot guarantee that our measures to address competition will be effective, and therefore our business, financial condition and results of operations may be adversely affected by our competitors.

-Increasing competition may also cause the rate of our customer growth to reverse or decline, bring about further decreases in tariff rates and necessitate increases in our selling and promotional expenses.
+Increasing competition may also cause our customer growth rate to reverse or decline, bring about further decreases in tariff rates and necessitate increases in our selling and promotional expenses.
 Any of these developments could adversely affect our business, financial condition and results of operations.